Guowen-xu/guowen-xu.github.io/_pages/about.md

 What's News
 ======
+- 2022.10.08 Dr. Guowen Xu joined the **Distinguished Review Board for ACM Transactions on the Web**!
-- 2022.09.20 Dr Guowen Xu received the **ECCV 2022 Online Registration Waiver Award**!
+- 2022.09.20 Dr. Guowen Xu received the **ECCV 2022 Online Registration Waiver Award**!
 - 2022.09.15 One paper  accepted by the **Thirty-Sixth Conference on Neural Information Processing Systems(NeurIPS) 2022**!
 - 2022.08.27 One paper  accepted by <font face="Times New Roman" color=red size=4> ACM Conference on Computer and Communications Security (ACM CCS
 2022)</font> !